mounikaganta07/Adaptive-menu-management-system-using-students-sentiment-and-cognitive-insights/README.md

-# Hostel Menu Management Intelligence System
+# Adaptive Hostel Menu Management using Student Sentiments and Cognitive Insights

 An internal-style analytics and automation platform for hostel menu decision support.